sameerahmed99/cgame/README.md

 ## Software rendered 3D game engine written in C99
 Purely software rendered, no graphics APIs and no external dependencies.

-This project is currently in very early development, I've recently implemented triangle rasterization.
-I will refactor the codebase once some other fundamental features, such as triangle clipping, are finished.
+This project is currently in very early development, currently working on font rendering.
+Check out the ``font`` branch to see how that's progressing.

 ## Images